Skip to Content

 Even if you’re traveling in a hot climate, you need to pack at least one pair of long pants.
 They protect your legs from the sun during the day and mosquitoes during the evening.
 You also need long pants for sightseeing in some countries.
 For example, many religious sites like temples and mosques require that you cover your legs.
 Many bars and restaurants also require that you wear long pants.
 In some countries, you should wear long pants at all times out of respect for the local culture.

 You’ll also want to pack shorts.
 Even while traveling in a cold climate.
-Chances are, you’ll be wearing these often.
+Shorts are great for lounging around in.
 When choosing a pair of shorts, the most important thing is to make sure they have pockets.
-You want to be able to carry cash, your phone, and hotel key with you.
-I recommend you look for a pair with a pocket that zips closed.
-This prevents your phone or wallet from falling out during physical activities and helps to stop pickpockets.
+You want to be able to carry cash, your phone, and hotel room key with you.

 Man walking in pants